combinators/expression-problem/README.md

 # EpCoGen

-Once you have downloaded the code from github, use the following statement from within the `$HOME` directory.
+Once you have downloaded the code from GitHub, use the following statement from within the `$HOME` directory.

 ```